chrisseaton/chrisseaton.github.io/truffleruby/ruby-stm/index.md

 We'll use this test board, which is somewhere between all these extremes.

 There's an algorithm to lay each routes, and it actually produces an optimal solution for an individual route, but not for all routes.
 It's called *Lee's algorithm* and was published back in 1960.
+We'll show the code for the algorithm here, but it's a little simplified and even then you don't need to follow it all.

 The state of the board is a grid, with the value of each square being the number of wires stacked in that location.
 We go through our list of routes in turn.